sola-st/SemSeed/README.md

 ---

 * Please find our artefact as archive : [zenodo](https://zenodo.org/record/4901843)
-* Becauce of space limitations, we do not include the required _benchmark_ folder.
+* Because of space limitations, we do not include the required _benchmark_ folder.
 Please download it from the archive at zenodo.

 ## Requirements

 - Node.js v14.17.0